Kazakhstan women's national rugby sevens team

 The Kazakhstan women's national sevens rugby union team is Kazakhstan's representative in Rugby sevens at an international level.
+They have won the Asia Rugby Women's Sevens Series seven times.

+History

-They won gold at the 2010 Asian Games defeating China in the finals.
+Kazakhstan won the 2010 Asia Pacific Sevens Championship in Malaysia.
+They also won gold at the 2010 Asian Games defeating China in the finals.
 They finished third at the 2019 Asia Rugby Women's Sevens Olympic Qualifying Tournament earning themselves a place at the 2020 Olympic repechage tournament to compete for one of two final berths in Tokyo.